Fundamental Techniques

 PGA World Championship Golf

-The US Masters will take place on 7th - 13th April 2008 at Augusta National Golf Course, GA.
+The US Masters odds at Augusta National Golf Course betting

 The Masters is all about tradition - from the green jacket to "Amen Corner," everything is special about Masters Week in Augusta, Georgia.
 With a history dating back to 1934, the Masters is also one of the oldest golf tournaments around in addition to being arguably the most important.